 (5) Rental income.

 Economic slowdowns in the oilfield and road construction industries due to increased competition are lowering yearly income for financing purposes for real estate and stocks.
 Our road construction company has been losing a lot of work from other competing companies undercutting us.
 We have too many crews trying to share a smaller amount of work.
 Trucking contractors and fresh bodies wanting to be electricians are pouring in by the masses to drop rates and work opportunities.
 In the oilfield, we complete with workers all over the country willing to do more for less.
-All this has resulted in lower than expected earning power and thus a slowdown to regular stock portfolio additions.
+All this has resulted in lower than expected income.
 It also threatens to derail my one property per year objective.
 In fact, at the time of writing, I am lucky to see my third property even 2 years later if things do not improve- and that is no recipe for a Ferrari by 30.

 Even with 6 earning strategies, on some days everything does feel hopeless.
 The downward pressure on wages and work make it especially difficult to remain in positive-cashflow territory.
 Without more cash, I cannot acquire more investments, and thus further grow my net worth.
 My financial security is threatened with dwindling cash reserves.
 The threat of forever being trapped as an enslaved, indebted employee looms closer.
 It seems like my dreams are slipping away by the day- like my old days in Vancouver as I watched myself fall behind further by the day against the competition.
-There the more academically-inclined and harder working usually had a homogeneous strategy if we didn’t come from a privileged background- have a very high level of in-demand, specialized, hyper-competitive education- like that to be a lawyer, doctor, medical practitioner, etc., or be a golden performer molding perfectly into some ideal clique to get into the thin likes of investment banking or consulting.
-Vancouver was mostly a service industry and little else; the financial sector was more prominent in Toronto, and even then was saturated there.
-Thus, many would loved to cut your throat for a seat in something like law school as graduate programs were viewed as actual post-secondary, and Bachelor’s Degrees mostly the new High School Diploma.
+There the more academically-inclined and harder working usually had one homogeneous strategy if we didn’t come from a privileged background- have a very high level of in-demand, specialized, hyper-competitive education- like that to be a lawyer, doctor, medical practitioner, etc. Otherwise, it’s to be a golden performer molding perfectly into some ideal clique to get into the thin likes of investment banking or consulting.
+Vancouver has mostly a service industry and little else; the financial sector has always been more prominent in Toronto, though even then it is saturated there.
+Thus, many would love to cut your throat for a seat in something like law school.
+Graduate programs have been viewed as actual post-secondary, and Bachelor’s Degrees mostly the new High School Diploma.

 Here in Alberta the upper limits of prestige and opportunity are somewhat reserved for those who know a somebody, but a hustler still has a chance, as connections and money can only shield one so much from the climate, terrain, and ruggedness of its blue-collar-dominated economy.
 There are also enough undervalued assets and job opportunities with low barriers of entry floating around for a risk taker and a hustler- which coincidently connections and family money cannot always get to, due to public scrutiny.
 For instance, the Bank of Mom and Dad usually can’t buy one the ability to work 16 hours a day in -40C weather, or fund high-leverage condo lowballs and undervalued stock bids if its shareholders doesn’t agree with the decisions, as the average shareholder is relatively risk-averse and short-sighted.
 Like they say,